-The main feature of Castleman disease is an overgrowth of lymphocytes (immune cells) called B cells.
-The cause of Castleman disease (CD) is not known for sure, but doctors suspect it is related to problems with the way a person’s immune system is working.
-Many people with CD have abnormally high blood levels of certain substances produced by immune system cells.
+The main feature of Castleman disease (CD) is an overgrowth of lymphocytes (immune cells) called B cells.
+The cause of this overgrowth is not known for sure, but it seems to be related to problems with the way a person’s immune system is working.
+Many people with CD have abnormally high blood levels of certain substances made by immune system cells.

-Some scientists believe that some cases of CD may be caused by the body making too much of a protein called interleukin-6 (IL-6).
+For example, in the multicentric form of CD (MCD), the body often makes too much of a protein called interleukin-6 (IL-6).
 IL-6 normally helps regulate immune function.
-Too much IL-6 seems to cause lymphocytes to grow and divide too quickly.
-High levels of IL-6 are often seen in the multicentric form of CD.
+Too much IL-6 can cause lymphocytes to grow and divide too quickly.
 But it’s not clear what causes the high levels of IL-6.

 One cause seems to be infection with human herpesvirus-8 (HHV-8), also known as Kaposi sarcoma herpesvirus (KSHV) (because it can cause Kaposi sarcoma).
 HHV-8 is often found in the lymph node cells in people who have MCD, especially those who are HIV positive.
 HHV-8 can cause infected cells to make a form of IL-6, which could explain how it leads to CD.